 9. Visit the Pearl Farm

 Halong Bay’s pearl farm is owned by the Halong Pearl Joint Stock Company and is open for visitors!
-Here you can witness the intricate process of pearl cultivation and preparation and at the end, you get the option to buy a single pearl or even a full piece of jewelry.
+Here you can witness the intricate process of pearl cultivation and preparation and in the end, you get the option to buy a single pearl or even a full piece of jewelry.
 What a fantastic souvenir!

 - Visiting the pearl farm is usually part of a longer cruise itinerary, be sure to check your cruise itinerary if you wish to visit.